snorlon/cs480Brown/Assignment03/README.md

 ========================================

+Bugs:

-There is a small problem with hitting Escape while a menu is up that I have yet to resolve,
-     it ends erroring instead of exiting cleanly due to not being able to destroy a menu that is in use.
+    There is a small problem with hitting Escape while a menu is up that I have yet to resolve, it ends erroring instead of exiting cleanly due to not being able to destroy a menu that is in use.
       It works fine, however, exiting by hitting the Quit menu object.

 ========================================

 Commands:

     Keyboard
-        A - Reverse direction
+        A - Reverse planet direction
         Space - Pause/Unpause
         Esc - Exit program
+        -  - Reduce time rate, divided by 2, it starts out trying to run things much faster than real time because real orbit period
+        =  - Increase time rate, multiplied by 2
+        Left Arrow - Rotate Planet Counter-clockwise
+        Right Arrow - Rotate Planet clockwise

     Mouse
-        Left - Reverse Direction
+        Left - Reverse planet Direction
         Right - Open menu

 ========================================

-Extra Credit: N/A
+Extra Credit: Present

+Add text to indicate which direction the planet is rotating.
+This should change when the direction changes.

 ========================================